 The Australian Famine Monument is a memorial to the million or so who died during the Famine period.
 It is a monument to those who survived and, in a very special way, to the 4114 Famine ‘orphans’ who arrived in Australia under the Earl Grey scheme between 1848 and 1850.
 It is a monument to their success, and recognises their contribution to the building of this great country.
 The information on the website mainly concerns these women.
 The site will be updated as information comes in.
 In fact, if you want to have a profile of your orphan ancestor printed on the web, this can be arranged for a small fee of $20.00.

-The Australian Monument to the Great Irish Famine is situated in Sydney, in the grounds of the Hyde Park Barracks Museum and thanks is extended to the Historic Houses Trust who are custodians.
+The Australian Monument to the Great Irish Famine is situated in Sydney, in the grounds of the Hyde Park Barracks Museum and thanks is extended to Sydney Living Museums (Historic Houses Trust Ltd) who is the custodian.

 Irish Famine Commemoration Committee

-The map gives a quick overview of the numbers of women from workhouses and was complied by Dr Trevor McClaughlin and appears in his book, Barefoot and Pregnant?
-Irish Famine Orphans in Australia, Volume 2, the Genealogical Society of Victoria, Melbourne, p.79.
+The map gives a quick overview of the numbers of women from 110 of the 130 first-built workhouses.
+This map was complied by Dr Trevor McClaughlin and appears in his book, Barefoot and Pregnant?
+Irish Famine Orphans in Australia, Volume 2, the Genealogical Society of Victoria, Melbourne, 2001, p.79.

 BAREFOOT AND PREGNANT?
 Irish Famine Orphans in Australia